jeremiablut/Eclipse/README.md

 > - **/timer togglemode** switches between analog and digital timer mode

 ### Freecam
-This Feature adds a Freecam to fly around like in Creative Mode while the Player doesn't move.
+This Feature adds a Freecam to fly around like in Creative Mode while the Player does not move.
 >- **/freecam toggle** toggles freecam
 >- **/freecam speed** controls the speed of the Freecam
 >- **/freecam smoothie** controls the way the Freecam floats after you release the key